Best Honey for Smoothies

 Wildflower Honey

 Multi-floral complexity adds depth to simple fruit smoothies.
-Local wildflower honey provides diverse pollen exposure for potential immune benefits.
-Slightly more interesting than clover without being overwhelming.
+Local wildflower honey provides diverse pollen exposure for potential seasonal immune benefits.
+Slightly more interesting than clover without being overwhelming, and summer-harvest wildflower has the broadest botanical diversity.

 #5